Kuehne+Nagel: Empowering Employees to Own Their Careers

 How you show up in a crisis is a good indicator of who you are as a leader so plan your pivot tactically Unleash Your Leadership

-The response of organizations and leaders after the first 48 hours that city and state governments forced the closure of businesses of all sizes due to COVID-19, set the stage for businesses to have either great success or crushing unrecoverable defeat.
+The response of organizations and leaders after the first 48 of lockdowns, set the stage for businesses to have either great success or crushing unrecoverable defeat.

 The business success hung in the balance of the organizations ability to pivot, the leader’s capacity to innovate, work collaboratively across the enterprise and execute flawlessly in the time of great crisis.
 Conventional wisdom has it that how you show up in a crisis is a good indicator of who you are as a leader.